jkawamoto/roadie/docs/content/documents/configuration.md

 title: Configuration
 ---
 To update configuration of roadie, use `roadie config` command.
-It provides four sub commands:
+It provides the following sub commands:

 - **project** shows and updates project ID of Google Cloud Platform,
-- **zone** shows and updates zone used to run scripts,
+- **region** shows and updates region used to run scripts,
-- **type** shows and updates machine type used to run scripts,
+- **machine** shows and updates machine type used to run scripts,
-- **bucket** shows and updates bucket name used to store related files.

-Note that every configurations are stored to '.roadie' in the current working directory.
+Note that every configurations are stored to `roadie.yml` in the current working directory by default.
 You can also update configurations without this command by editing that file.

 ### project